 - Any member suspended or expelled by the Executive Committee

-may appeal to the members of HSC.
-Such Notice of Appeal shall
+may appeal to the members of the Club.
+Such Notice of Appeal

 President.
 The President shall identify a regular or special

 meeting at which the appeal is to be held.
 The Secretary shall

 provide at least fifteen (15) working days notice to the

 membership of the time and place of the meeting stating the